 The field of health disparities was once simply a description of population differences and a call for cultural competence among health care providers.
 Today, the field is transdisciplinary, integrating basic science, clinical science, policy, epidemiology, and the social sciences.
 It involves people trained in diverse nonmedical fields, such as education, economics, sociology, religion, geography, and anthropology.
 The field is also dynamic.
 It changes as better and more granular statistics, greater understanding of causes of health disparities, and new challenges to mitigate these underlying causes have emerged.
 As an example, in the 1970s, the breast cancer death rate for black and white American women was the same.
-Today, the death rate is substantially higher for blacks compared with whites.
+Today, the age-adjusted survival rate for black women is lower than for white women.
 Policy changes have also created opportunities and challenges.
 The Affordable Care Act has allowed for Medicaid expansion in each state.
 Expansion has been adopted by 32 states and the District of Columbia.
 This will create a new challenge, because poor residents of some states have expanded access to care and residents of other states do not.
-It is essential that any future policy changes should be carefully designed to increase, rather than decrease, equitable access to care throughout the cancer continuum.
 Population categorizations also are being redefined.
 The Asian category includes Korean Americans and Pakistani Americans.
 The Pacific Islander category, often merged with the Asian category, includes native Hawaiians and Samoans.
 These populations are incredibly heterogeneous and have dramatically different cancer statistics.

-In 2015, representatives from 4 leading cancer organizationsthe American Association for Cancer Research, the American Cancer Society, the American Society for Clinical Oncology, and the NCI-began to meet to discuss the state of health disparities in the United States.
+In 2015, representatives from four leading cancer organizations: The American Association for Cancer Research, the American Cancer Society, ASCO, and the NCI, began to meet to discuss the state of health disparities in the United States.
 These discussions involved the state of cancer health disparities research and what could be done to move it forward.
 The discussions were purposely not meant as a comprehensive review of cancer health disparities research.
 Rather, the meeting and the resulting document aimed to identify issues in health disparities research and make specific recommendations to improve the way disparities research is conducted and disseminated.

-This statement presents a unified strategy among 4 of the leading cancer organizations in the United States to promote cooperation among investigators in all areas of the cancer health disparities research community, to ensure that cancer research benefits all populations and patients regardless of race, ethnicity, age, gender identity, sexual orientation, SES, or the communities in which they live.
+This statement presents a unified strategy among four of the leading cancer organizations in the United States to promote cooperation among investigators in all areas of the cancer health disparities research community, to ensure that cancer research benefits all populations and patients regardless of race, ethnicity, age, gender identity, sexual orientation, SES, or the communities in which they live.